joelnewcomer/belton/wp-content/plugins/wpdiscuz/readme.txt

 = 2.0.5 =
 * Added : Manage Subscriptions section on comment forms
 * Added : New subscribe option: Notify of new replies to all my comments
-* Added : Show logged-in user name and logout link on top of the main form
+* Added : Show logged-in user name and logout link on top of the main comment form
 * Added : Ability to insert image in comment content using image source URL
 * Added : Language translation support with .mo and .po files
 * Added : Hebrew (he_IL) language, thanks to Ahrale Shrem
-* Added : Options to show/hide new subscription checkbox
+* Added : Options to show/hide new subscription checkbox on comment form
 * Fixed Bug: Duplication of "New Comment" email notifications for post authors
-* Fixed Bug: Problem with large space between the paragraphs
+* Fixed Bug: Problem with large space between the paragraphs after commenting

 = 2.0.4 =
 * Added : Current subscribe status note on comment form (for logged-in users)